sternenseemann/spacecookie/README.md

 * "Links" to other servers are like file/directory menu entries but the server's hostname and its port must be added (tab-separated).

 The file type characters are defined in [RFC1436](https://tools.ietf.org/html/rfc1436#page-10).
 Detailed documentation on the gophermap format [can be found here](./docs/gophermap-pygopherd.txt).

+## HTTP Support?

+Spacecookie will never support HTTP to keep the code simple and clean.
+You can however use an HTTP to Gopher Proxy with Spacecookie just fine.
+Any proxy supporting RFC1436 should work, my own [gopher-proxy](https://github.com/sternenseemann/gopher-proxy) might work for you.